spruceid/ssi/README.md

 JSON-LD context and embed it to `credential` using either `SpecializedJsonCredential`'s `context` field or leveraging its context type parameter.

+## Data-Models

+The examples above are using the VC data-model 1.1, but you ssi also has support for:
+- `VC data-model 2.0`
+- `A wrapper type to accept both`

 ## Features